CaringCalm.org

 • Inside the Comfort Zone: Watch how your child responds to toys and try to pick toys that are preferred.
 If they like soft objects, go with soft toys.
 It’s helpful to keep your child comfortable when first getting them to interact with toys so you can focus on playing and not on overcoming other obstacles.
 Many kids who are blind have aversions to certain textures (my son hated anything that was soft or sticky), so start out with what they like.
 This will also help encourage independent play.

 • Outside the Comfort Zone: But you also want to push your child beyond their comfort level so they can have broader experiences as they grow.
-Promoting experiences can help overcome aversions, so constantly repeating exposure to a non-proffered texture can help your child become comfortable with that texture.
+Promoting experiences can help overcome aversions, so constantly repeating exposure to a non-preferred texture can help your child become more comfortable with that texture.
 Check out our article on Ivan’s sticky box for more tips on overcoming aversions.

 Remember that kids who are blind will often not use a toy “as intended.”
 A plastic truck might become a chew toy, a stacking cup might get thrown.
 Help your child explore and discover the various ways to play with a toy with lots of modeling and facilitation.